• Skip to main content

 I have to admit, when I first got to Spain, many years ago now, I was a little bit disappointed that they don’t sell canned pumpkin here.
 I wanted to make a pumpkin pie to celebrate Thanksgiving and had to figure out how to do it.
 At the time I couldn’t rely on the internet (yet!), and I didn’t even have any cookbooks with me.

 Up until recently, the majority of cans had BPA (bisphenol-A ) in that lining.
-BPA is a known hormonal disruptor.

-By now, many companies are moving away from using BPA in their cans, but they could be using other plastics that are just as harmful or possibly even worse like BPS (bisphenol-S) or polyvinyl chloride (PVC).
+By now, many companies are moving away from using BPA in their cans, but they could be using other plastics that are just as harmful or possibly even worse like BPS (bisphenol-S) polyvinyl chloride (PVC) While the FDA states that low levels of BPA are safe, the Mayo Clinic suggests that it is a good idea to cut down on cans and plastic use for food storage.

-You’ll find many varieties of pumpkins that can be used for making your purée.
+You’ll find many varieties of pumpkins that can be used for making your puree.
 Some varieties include Amish Pie Pumpkins, Dickinson pumpkins, Connecticut field pumpkins, and Kentucky field pumpkins.

 Pie pumpkins and Sugar pumpkins